We have information you must know before you buy the Tahoe.

 The spacious interior of the Tahoe can be enjoyed from any of the three rows of seats.
 The driver sits up high with a good view of the road; steering wheel/seat/pedal/instrument placement is such that the eye is drawn to right of center.
 With tilt wheel, power seat (with manual backrest adjustment on some) and available adjustable pedals most drivers should find a proper, safe driving position.
 Roof pillars are narrower than on a Hummer but they are still substantial; taller drivers mentioned the top of the left windshield pillar and shorter drivers the pillar behind the right side door and the third-row seat which should be left folded when not occupied.

-Front and second row seats have leg and headroom just slightly larger than Chevrolet's shorter outside Malibu and Impala sedans, but many inches more in hip and shoulder room that makes three-across in the second row a realistic proposition.
+Front and second row leg and headroom is (for the most part) a couple of inches better than in Chevrolet's shorter-outside Malibu and Impala sedans, but it's the Tahoe's roughly ten inches more in hip and shoulder room that makes three-across in the second row a realistic proposition.
 It's worth noting that the Hybrid's lighter-weight front seats are also thinner; they don't feel any less comfortable than the standard seats but they add more than an inch to rear seat knee room and we'd like to see them standard everywhere.

 A yank on the second-row seat lever (or push on the optional button) flips the seat up for access to the third row.
 We sat in the third-row seats and found that short-to-average adults fit, though they will likely feel insulted if kept back there more than 10 or 15 minutes.
 The Tahoe's rear suspension design means there is no foot well behind the second row; the seats sit on the cargo deck like very well upholstered beach chairs.